 D'Angelo election fraud case pushed back again as lawyers work to resolve 'legal issue'

 Jul.
-1—LOCKPORT — Former Falls attorney and political operative Nicholas D'Angelo still doesn't have a deal with Niagara County prosecutors to settle charges accusing him of election fraud crimes.
+1—Former Niagara Falls attorney and political operative Nicholas D'Angelo still doesn't have a deal with Niagara County prosecutors to settle charges accusing him of election fraud.

-The lengthier repeat of the June 23 hearing was once again centered on what has been described as a "legal issue" that needs "further clarification."
-Sources with knowledge of the matter tell the Gazette that the "issue" is centered on how the term "intent to defraud" in the charges should be interpreted.
+The lengthier repeat of the June 23 hearing was again centered on what has been described as a "legal issue" that needs "further clarification."
+Sources with knowledge of the matter said the issue is centered on how the term "intent to defraud" in the charges should be interpreted.

 Melber indicated that if the issue can be resolved by the next hearing date, D'Angelo would be ready to accept a plea offer.